Blagoje Bratić: Managerial career

 He stayed in football, however, as the head coach of lower division sides such as Lokomotiva Brčko, Famos Hrasnica, GOŠK Dubrovnik, and Iskra Bugojno, before finally getting a chance to lead a top-division team with FK Željezničar in the first part of 1987/88 season.
 In the early 1990s he coached in Penang, Malaysia.

 In 1994, Bratić and his family fled to Toronto to escape the Bosnian War.
-For some time, he worked as sports director and coach of the Toronto Metro Lions.
+For some time, he worked as the sports director and coach of the Toronto Metro Lions.

 Personal life

-Bratić was married to his wife Miza with whom he had two sons named Denis and Saša.
+Bratić was married to Miza with whom he had two sons, named Denis and Saša.

 Death

-Bratić died on July 31, 2008 at the age of 62.
+Bratić died on July 31, 2008, at the age of 62.
 He is interred in Toronto's Mount Pleasant Cemetery.